-Now, in our second school year, Pope Francis Global Academy has taken the best of nearly 400 collective years of experience and Catholic school traditions between our four founding schools, and melded it with the most forward-thinking strategies in education today.
-Our new school, complete with a new name, new mascot, new school colors, new curriculum and many new traditions, has become a beloved community to our students, staff, and families.
+Now, in our third school year, Pope Francis Global Academy has taken the best of nearly 400 collective years of experience and Catholic school traditions between our four founding schools, and melded it with the most forward-thinking strategies in education today.
+Our “new” school, complete with a new name, new mascot, new school colors, new curriculum and many new traditions, has become a beloved community to our students, staff, and families.

 The four founding member schools and sponsoring parishes are: Our Lady of Victory, St. Cornelius, St. Pascal and St. Tarcissus.
 Pope Francis Global Academy serves as the parish school for each of these, and our students and families continue to worship and serve within these parish communities.